Frequently asked questions

 We use local forestry contractors for each of our groves to support the local communities, and have donated Sequoia trees and provided educations sessions to local schools to help with environmental awareness and learning.

-Once you have signed up as a customer for either a minimum of 125 tonnes of carbon or one whole Sequoia tree, you will be invited to come and plant your Sequoia(s) on one of our planting days.
+Once you have signed up as a customer for a Sequoia tree (minimum £1250 spend), you will be invited to come and plant your Sequoia(s) on one of our planting days.
 Thereafter you will be the registered Sequoia Patron and be provided with a certificate with the tree(s) coordiantes included so you can visit at a later date.

 We are creating and upholding the highest standards in the industry with the following approach: